 I’m really starting to love sushi rolls.
+Making your own doesn’t have to really be that complicated.
 I don’t eat the raw fish variety, but I do love the veggie rolls, tempura and all the asian flavors.
 I am not ever going to claim to have the best sushi rolls around nor will I say I’m great at making them.
 However, I am pretty excited that I tried to make my own sushi rolls and it wasn’t nearly as difficult as I thought it would be and they tasted pretty darn good.
 I haven’t tried making any of the really fancy kinds, but basic veggie with some “krab” has been tasty enough for me to enjoy sushi rolls as a home made lunch once in a while.
 I’ll tell you how I did it…

 I haven’t completely gotten a hang of what kind of rice to use.
 I did fine some rice at the grocery store labeled “sushi rice”, however, I prefer to buy rice at Sprouts grocery store in the bulk section… I’m working on that.

 - Nori – it’s dried seaweed paper kind of and comes in a package with multiple sheets

 - Sushi rice

 - Rice vinegar (or see below for an alternate using white vinegar)

 - Steamed carrots